Museum für Naturkunde - Leibniz Institute for Evolution and Biodiversity Science

 Are there guided tours?

-The museum often offers guided tours, which can enhance your understanding of the exhibits.
-Check the official website for availability and scheduling.
+The museum often offers guided tours; check the official website for availability and scheduling information.

 What’s the best time to visit?

-Weekdays, especially in the morning, tend to be less crowded, making it an ideal time to visit.
+Weekdays, particularly in the morning, are often less crowded, making it an ideal time to visit for a more relaxed experience.

 Is it wheelchair accessible?